 Engines Measured

-We measured emissions from 58 engines belonging to 3 companies in Uintah and Duchesne Counties, Utah, between January and May 2021.
+We measured emissions from 58 engines belonging to 3 companies (referred to in this text and the final dataset as Companies A, B, and C) in Uintah and Duchesne Counties, Utah, between January and May 2021.
 We re-sampled 5 of these engines in January 2022.
 Table 3-1 provides a summary of the engines measured.

 Table 3-1.
 Engines measured for this study.

+Inventory refers to version 1.89 of the Utah Division of Air Quality oil and gas emissions inventory.